t-taormina/CS302/notes/midterm.md

   - would have to use the parents name and "::" to access (ParentName::memberName)

 ### Copy Constructors
-- what is a copy constuctor?
+- what is a copy constructor?
   - performs a deep copy of an object
 - why is it important?
   - needs to be done when working with dynamic memory or when using pointers in your data members